DPCarchitects/TMOAA/README.md

-# The Mindset Of An Architect
+# The Mindset Of An IT Architect

 Static site that renders the markdown essays in `contents/` to HTML with a small Node build script.